MS Alumni Career Paths and Profiles

 Erin Paxson, MS ('09) received her MS from the Institute of Human Nutrition in 2009 and became the Admissions and Thesis Coordinator for the MS Program.
 In Spring 2010, she started her MPH at the Mailman School of Public Health to deepen her study of epidemiology and maternal and child health.
-Meanwhile, Erin realized her passion for supporting educational and professional development via administration, and she became the Institute’s Administrative Manager.
-Erin enjoys working with students, faculty, and staff at the IHN and endeavors to continuously expand her skillset beyond the broad foundation that was built while she was in the MS program.
+At the same time, Erin realized her passion for supporting educational and professional development via administration, and she became the Institute’s Administrative Manager.
+Erin is now a Human Resources professional on the West Coast.

 Johannah Sakimura, MS ('08) is a nutrition communications professional with experience in print, television, digital, and social media.
 Most recently, Johannah worked as a health news editor for Everyday Health, a major consumer health website.
 Prior to this role, Johannah served as Editorial Director of Health and Nutrition at Joy Bauer Ventures for four years, where she developed content for nutrition and health segments on NBC’s TODAY Show, and contributed to numerous bestselling health and wellness books.